jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/2_Chap/0_Results/2_Cases_D.typ

 // D 71%
 // D 75%

-In optimiaztion Case B (@chap_5_1) it could be observed that the #glspl("lie") were placed tighly toghether and made use of nearly the full tube-wing length.
-In the optimiaztion case C (@chap_5_2) a prohibtted domain was added, but the #glspl("lie") still were placed tightly next to each other.
-In the optimization case D, the deifntion of the optimiaztion problem is modifed, such that a free wing-tube length can be added.
-When making the demands more restrictive, the objective funciton tends to get larger.
-In order to combat this effect the forces thart are applied on the #glspl("lie") are also introduces as additioanl design variables.
-The deinftion of the optimiaztion problem is given in @eq_117
+In optimization Case B (@chap_5_1), the #glspl("lie") were positioned in close proximity to one another, utilizing nearly the entire tube-wing length.
+The subsequent optimization Case C (@chap_5_2) introduced a prohibited domain.
+However, since this constraint did not address the spacing between #glspl("lie"), they maintained their tight spatial arrangement.
+For optimization Case D, the problem definition has been modified to incorporate a designated free wing-tube length.
+As the constraints become more restrictive, the objective function typically exhibits higher values.
+To mitigate this effect, the forces applied to the #glspl("lie") have been incorporated as additional design variables.
+The complete mathematical formulation of this optimization problem is presented in @eq_117.

 $
 op("argmin",limits: #true)_(bold(x)_d)